I just want to remind you again, folks, that it was the Obama campaign website that targeted all of Romney's donors.

 And who wants that?

-Particularly an average citizen, a Tea Party person, the average citizen, eh, not, You know, very few of them have time for that.
+Particularly an average citizen, a Tea Party person, an average citizen, not, you know, very few of them have time for that.

 Like from the New York Times today, the Obama administration's efforts to raise private money to carry out the president's health care law provoked such a strong partisan uproar that potential donors have become skittish about contributing, according to several people involved in the fundraising campaign.

-Now, the New York Times is worried about this, but not about the chilling effect of auditing and scrutinizing a Tea Party.
+Now, the New York Times is worried about this, but not about the chilling effect of auditing and scrutinizing the Tea Party.

 New York Times is worried it's going to have a backlash effect on Obama.

-And I don't know if you've heard about it, but the regime is using, they're trying to raise private money to carry out the health care law.
+And I don't know if you've heard about it, but the regime is using or trying to raise private money to carry out the health care law.

 That's what Obama's constant campaigning is.